ONE MONTH'S HARD LABOUR FOR STEALING A RABBIT

 Mary Norton, the wife of a labourer, of Collier Street, Yalding, said that last Tuesday afternoon the prisoner offered her the rabbit for two shillings (£10) but she told him that she did not have two shillings and did not want it but afterwards gave him one shilling (£5) for it.

 P.C.
 Millen, stationed at Yalding, said that he heard last Thursday that the prisoner had been offering a rabbit for sale and went and questioned him about it.
 He had taken him into custody where he admitted the offence.
-The prisoner, who pleased guilty, was sentenced to one month's hard labour.
+The prisoner, who pleaded guilty, was sentenced to one month's hard labour.